Homuncoli/Voltra/README.md

 # Voltra

-A project to test various DevOps tools
+A CMake project template for building an library or executable  with:

+* Logging [SPDLOG]
+* Test [gTest]

 ## CMake
 After running pulling all submodules via